 In these areas, it would be wise and much more comfortable to wear hip boots or even chest waders.

 For hard shell clamming, having a pair of waders will greatly increase the time you spend clamming, as you can continue to dig with a basket rake almost to high tide in some locations.
-There are very few, if any waders / hip boots that will withstand consistent kneeling on clam shells or rough bottom...use care.
+There are very few, if any waders / hip boots that will withstand consistent kneeling on clam shells or rough bottom...so use care.

 On the exposed sand flats, digging for soft-shelled clams is usually done with a short handled clam rake or a spading fork with its short handle bent perpendicularly away from the fork's head.
 A digger typically uses the rake by digging down into the mud, clay, or sand and then pull it up and towards him/herself.
 This digging action, done in close proximity to the tell tale siphon holes of the clams, opens up the soil to expose the clams.
 The digger then gently removes the clam by hand .